Guest Stories

 I’ve lived in Colorado since I was 14, mostly around Lakewood, Wheat Ridge and Golden.
 I’m 57 now.
 I worked hard most of my life in service industry; I even served food and drinks at Broncos games for seven years.
 I raised two daughters and helped put them through college – one graduated from Mines and the other from DU.

 I raised my daughters with my mom for many years.
 After we had a big fallout, I had just seven hours to leave.
 I became homeless bouncing around with friends and then lived in my car.
 When Denver towed it and my storage unit was destroyed I started lived in tents, abandoned houses, and even in a bush.
 I wasn’t drinking or using drugs.
 I worked at McDonald’s and delivered pizzas while I was homeless, but it was impossible to keep a job when I had nowhere safe to sleep or store my things.
 I panned for food outside Walmart and lived this way for about five years.
+One day, things changed.

-One day, one of my friends saw a post on Facebook about RecoveryWorks and sent me the information.
+One of my friends saw a post on Facebook about RecoveryWorks and sent me the information.
 I started going there for meals.
 The staff helped me get a phone, food stamps, and Medicaid.
 A lot of us on the street don’t even know programs like these exist until we get connected with a place like RecoveryWorks.
 On Christmas Eve last year, staff told me I got a TSS housing voucher.
 I was in shock.
 I stayed at RecoveryWorks’ Bridge Housing program until I moved into my own place in April.

 I’m back in housing now and starting to get my life back.
 I want a job or I will go insane!
 I enjoyed counseling people and connecting them with resources while I was homeless, so I want to keep helping people.